Željko Rebrača

-Željko Rebrača (Жељко Ребрача; born 9 April 1972) is a Serbian former professional basketball player and currently the president of Vojvodina basketball club.
+Željko Rebrača (Жељко Ребрача; born 9 April 1972) is a Serbian former professional basketball player and currently the president of KK Vojvodina.
 After playing in Europe and the National Basketball Association (NBA), he concluded his career playing for the Spanish ACB League team Pamesa Valencia.

 Club career

 Europe

 Rebrača began his professional career in 1991, with KK Partizan.
 With KK Partizan, he won two Yugo League championships (1992 and 1995), three Yugoslav Cups (1992, 1994 and 1995), and the EuroLeague (1992).

 In 1995–99, he played in the Italian League for Benetton Treviso, where he won the Italian League championship in 1997, under coach Mike D'Antoni.
 He followed up that by winning the Italian Supercup in 1997, and the FIBA Saporta Cup in 1999, while playing under coach Željko Obradović.

 He also played for the European basketball giant Panathinaikos, during the 1999–2000 and 2000–01 seasons, winning with them two Greek League championships and one EuroLeague championship, at the EuroLeague Final Four in 2000, which was hosted in Thessaloniki.
 He was awarded with the EuroLeague Final Four MVP.